jshawl/pre-commit-scripts/README.md

-# Pre-Commit Hook
+# Pre-Commit Scripts

-This npm package generates a git `pre-commit` hook that runs a set of customizable bash commands.
+This npm package generates a git `pre-commit` hook that runs a set of bash commands.

 ## Philosophy

 ### No package.json changes

 Local commits are a very personal activity.
 Your own commit guards don't _need_ to be shared with other contributors to your repository.
+To share changes with others:

+- add `pre-commit-scripts` as a `devDependency`
+- remove  `.pre-commit-scripts` from `.git/info/exclude`

 ### Not npm specific